amm33/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic2.md

 * Ensure that the website is user-friendly and provides a positive user experience.

 User Stories:
-* As a developer, I want to review the website code and ensure it meets W3C standards for HTML, CSS, and JavaScript, so that the website can pass the validation tests.
 * As a website owner, I want to ensure that the website is accessible to a wide range of users, including those with disabilities, to promote inclusivity and diversity.
 * As a website developer, I want to perform regular W3C validation checks during development to identify and fix any issues early on.
 * As a website developer, I want to conduct regular performance audits using Lighthouse to identify any areas for optimization and improvement.